 foam, or too much air movement to blow out the chips.

 NOTE!....If using the pressure method, be SURE to wear eye protection...chips WILL likely be flying out the spark plug hole.

 There are reasons I do not recommend resistor spark plugs from ANY manufacturer for BMW Airhead motorcycles.
-The reason to use 'Resistor' plugs is to reduce the current in the spark and leads, and thereby reduce Radio Frequency Interference (RFI).
+The main reason to use 'Resistor' plugs is to reduce the current in the spark and leads, and thereby reduce Radio Frequency Interference (RFI) levels.
 It is possible that a reason might have been spark duration time too....as resistance will slightly increase the length of time the spark lasts, allowing better igniting of the fuel-air mixture...up to a point, and then the energy level during part of the striking arc falls off, and performance suffers.
-There are also arguments against this theory of spark duration, and one gets into electrical spark characteristics, in some esoteric ways, so I won't go further with that, here.
+There are also arguments against this theory of spark (plasma)duration, and one gets into electrical spark characteristics in some esoteric ways, so I won't go further with that, here.
 There can be real problems with spark plugs that contain "resistors".
 I'll get into a bit later on.

-Some types of RFI interfere with other things, such as electronic ignitions, and electronic tachometers, sometimes in strange ways.
+Some types of RFI can affect other things, such as electronic ignitions, and electronic tachometers, sometimes in strange ways.
 In our Airheads, the resistance in the plug caps have SEVERAL functions...here are a few...more following this paragraph.
 (1) reduce the erosion of the electrodes in the spark plugs.
 (2) RFI.
 (3) Protect against RFI being conducted into wiring and thereby getting to the Hall element in the canister on 1981+ models....it can destroy the part.
 (4) Interference with the tachometer.

 You will find the same cautions for various reasons in such as the Boyer Microdigital ignition, etc.